anbox-cloud/discourse-docs/ref/glossary.md

 <a name="ams-node-controller"></a>
 ### AMS Node Controller

-A service that runs on every LXD node and puts the appropriate firewall rules in place when a container is started or stopped.
+A service that runs on every LXD node and puts the appropriate firewall rules in place when an instance is started or stopped.

 <a name="ams-sdk"></a>
 ### AMS SDK